-Embroidery is often associated with Bohemian style or traditional Old World clothes.
-In fashion for women over 40, it brings up memories of elementary school when we girls had to learn how to make embroidery.
+Embroidery is often associated with Bohemian style or traditional Old World clothes like dirndls.
+In Europe, it’s a favorite on dresses for toddlers and girls under 10.
+In Asia, the technique was used to beautify cheongsoms worn on Luna New Year.
+For women over 40, it brings up memories of elementary school when we girls had to learn how to make these patterns.

 Embroidery is a classic to brand shirts either to indicate who made the clothes or for corporate identity.
 Wearing a shirt or other item for the latter reason is appropriate at any age.

 When your style is Bohemian, look for embroidery in bold rather than pastel colors.
 Steer away from kitschy motives like hearts, animals, and flowers unless the latter are traditional patterns.
-If you go for floral or animals, they should be in shades that match the background rather than their natural colors like the butterfly dress later in this post.
+If you go for floral or animals, they should be in shades that match the background rather than their natural colors.
 Go for cross stitches, abstract or mature motives.
-Folk inspired peasant tops are great with dark blue jeans and flat strappy sandals on a weekend – think California Casual.
+Folk inspired peasant tops are great with dark blue jeans and flat strappy sandals on a weekend – think California Casual (see photo below).

 Avoid embroidery, ruffles, lace and sequins/pearls/beats all in one outfit.
-It is for ballroom dance competition.
-Otherwise it had its time more than 300 years ago.
-Today, outside the ballroom, it is cute on little girls for the school’s trip to Disneyland, but after fourth grade it is just detail overkill.
+It is for ballroom dance competitions.
+Otherwise, it had had its time more than 300 years ago.
+Today, outside the ballroom, it is cute on little girls for the school’s trip to Disneyland.
+However, after fourth grade, it is just detail overkill.
 Embroidery on jeans or the sides of a skirt is a great fashion statement in high school.

-The easiest way to wear embroidery is as embellishment along the neckline of tops or dresses (see examples below) that are in a sophisticated color, just one color or on accessories, e.g. an embroidered bag (beach, farmers’ market) or shoes (formal events).
+The easiest way to wear embroidery is as embellishment along the neckline of tops or dresses in a sophisticated solid color or on accessories.
+Try an embroidered bag for great summer vacation style at the beach or at the farmers’ market.
+The stitching also looks great on shoes for formal events.
 Since any embroidery screams look at me, make sure you use the attention to your advantage.